How To Keep Your Money Safe While Traveling

 Putting all of your friggin’ eggs in one basket!
 C’mon people!

-First, let me go ahead and introduce you to a little something that I like to call the best travel wallet ever invented!
-It’s a simple vinyl wallet with a velcro flap and a really nifty little belt clip.
+First, let me go ahead and introduce you to a little something that I like to refer to as the best travel wallet ever invented!
+Get this, it’s a simple vinyl wallet with a velcro flap and a really nifty little belt clip.
+It’s small, simple, minimalistic and everything I need in a travel wallet.

 Ah, the Smart Pocket!
 Well, at least it used to be called that.
 It’s now known as the “Fitness Wallet” (don’t ask).